phetsims/qa/documentation/qa-book.md

 test for a development test can be found in the template.
 There should be a link to the simulation in the issue, but if there isn’t, then you can find it [here](https://phet-dev.colorado.edu/html/).

-If the developer has issues they want tested they will either use the labels `status:ready-for-qa` or `status:ready-for-review`.
-If it is ready for QA then close the issue if fixed.
-If ready for review then leave open and assign back to the developer.
+If the developer has issues they want tested they will use the label `status:ready-for-review`.
+Comment on whether or not the issue is fixed and assign back to the developer.
+Only close the issue if the developer has indicated that you may do so.

 Here's a list of platforms we like to do development tests on: